Piscirickettsia salmonis: Piscirickettsia salmonis

 All isolates of P. salmonis are closely related, but some strains, such as LF-89, are more virulent than others.
 Although they belong to different classes, Piscirickettsia (Gammaproteobacteria) is morphologically similar to true Rickettsia bacteria (Alphaproteobacteria), for which it was named.
 P. salmonis has been found in ballast water even when ships completed a ballast water exchange between ports, which might explain geographic dispersion.

-P. salmonis should not be confused with Neorickettsia helminthoeca, the causative agent of salmon poisoning disease in canids.
+Piscirickettsia salmonis should not be confused with Neorickettsia helminthoeca, the causative agent of salmon poisoning disease in canids.
 Salmonid fishes are hosts for the trematode vector of N. helminthoeca, Nanophyetus salmincola, but are not themselves infected by N. helminthoeca.

 Piscirickettsiosis

 Transmission

-P. salmonis infects a variety of salmonid hosts, including Chinook salmon (Oncorhynchus tshawytscha), coho salmon (Oncorhynchus kisutch), Atlantic salmon (Salmo salar), pink salmon (Oncorhynchus gorbuscha), masu salmon (Oncorhynchus masou), and rainbow trout (Oncorhynchus mykiss).
+Piscirickettsia salmonis infects a variety of salmonid hosts, including Chinook salmon (Oncorhynchus tshawytscha), coho salmon (Oncorhynchus kisutch), Atlantic salmon (Salmo salar), pink salmon (Oncorhynchus gorbuscha), masu salmon (Oncorhynchus masou), and rainbow trout (Oncorhynchus mykiss).
 It has also been found in several non-salmonid hosts such as the white seabass (Atractoscion nobilis), Patagonian blenny (Eleginops maclovinus), Cape redfish (Sebastes capensis), tadpole codling (Salilota australis), and European seabass (Dicentrarchus labrax).

-P. salmonis initially infects hosts orally or by breaching the skin or gills, especially when the host is already injured.
+Piscirickettsia salmonis initially infects hosts orally or by breaching the skin or gills, especially when the host is already injured.
 Transmission may also occur when infected prey are consumed.
 Under natural conditions, the incubation period is around 2 weeks.
 Both horizontal and vertical transmission of P. salmonis has been demonstrated, but horizontal transmission seems to be the most important means by which the bacteria spreads.
 The parasitic isopod Ceratothoa gaudichaudii is a host for P. salmonis and may represent an important vector of infection in Chilean salmon farms, but horizontal transmission regularly occurs in the absence of a vector.
 Both conspecifics and heterospecifics may horizontally transmit the bacterium to an individual of a given species.
 Infection rates are highest during the outgrowing phase of the farmed salmon life cycle, when salmon are kept in seawater and during the fall and spring.
 Risk factors for farm-wide outbreaks of piscirickettsiosis include increased temperatures, longer time spent in seawater during the outgrowing phase, and the presence of outbreaks at neighboring farms.